farhad324/Projectile-Motion-Visualization-with-Matplotlib/README.md

 r= (v**2) * np.sin(2*theta) / g
 ```
 Here, 'h' refers to the highest point, 'v' is the initial horizontal velocity, 'g' is the gravitational acceleration, 'theta' is the launching angle, r is the horizontal range.
+'v' and 'theta' are going to get their values from fieldValues[0] and fieldValues[1] respectively.

+We, used the formulae for the other variables and derived r_for_h which is the horizontal distance when the vertical distance is the highest.